wrapperband/FeathercoinWalletGuide/README.md

 ### Multiple Signature Addresses

-Multisignature (often called MultiSig) is a form of technology used to add additional security for cryptocurrencies transactions.
+Multisignature (often called MultiSig) is a form of technology used to add additional security for crypto-currencies transactions.
 Multisignature addresses require another user or multiple users to sign a transaction before it can be broadcast onto the block chain.

 To create a "MultiSig" address in Feathercoin, click on wallet and select Send addresses : then select "New MultiSig".